cis-ds/course-site/content/notes/preprocess/index.md

 ```

 ```
-## # A tibble: 493 x 3
+## # A tibble: 494 × 3
 ##   .pred_ALLOWED `.pred_NOT ALLOWED` colrac
 ##           <dbl>               <dbl> <fct>
-## 1         0.366               0.634 NOT ALLOWED
+## 1         0.399               0.601 NOT ALLOWED
-## 2         0.472               0.528 ALLOWED
+## 2         0.414               0.586 <NA>
-## 3         0.481               0.519 ALLOWED
+## 3         0.700               0.300 <NA>
-## 4         0.364               0.636 ALLOWED
+## 4         0.602               0.398 ALLOWED
-## 5         0.481               0.519 NOT ALLOWED
+## 5         0.726               0.274 NOT ALLOWED
-## # … with 488 more rows
+## # … with 489 more rows
 ```

 Now that we have a tibble with our predicted class probabilities, how will we evaluate the performance of our workflow?
 We can see from these first few rows that our model predicted four of these five respondents correctly because the values of `.pred_ALLOWED` are *p* > .50.
-But we also know that we have 493 rows total to predict.
+But we also know that we have 494 rows total to predict.
 We would like to calculate a metric that tells how well our model predicted respondents' attitudes, compared to the true status of our outcome variable, `colrac`.

 Let's use the area under the [ROC curve](https://bookdown.org/max/FES/measuring-performance.html#class-metrics) as our metric, computed using `roc_curve()` and `roc_auc()` from the [`yardstick` package](https://tidymodels.github.io/yardstick/).